TMLoew/refuel_app/README.md

 # Refuel Operations Cockpit

-Refuel is a Streamlit app that helps a gym shop plan snacks and drinks using simple forecasts, live weather, and a few editable CSV files.
+Refuel is a Streamlit app that helps a gym shop plan drinks using simple forecasts, live weather, and a few editable CSV files.

 ## Quick start